Officials investigating reported shooting at apartment complex off Government Street

 BATON ROUGE - Officials are investigating a reported shooting off Government Street Tuesday morning.

-Sources say the shooting happened shortly after 9 a.m.
-Tuesday on Bellewood Drive.
-Police were seen taping off a portion of the parking lot at the Goodwood Place Apartments.
+Sources say the shooting happened at the Goodwood Place Apartments shortly after 9 a.m.
+Tuesday.
+Police were seen taping off a portion of the parking lot.

 One person was injured and taken to a hospital, but the severity of their injuries was unclear.